Message from Our Founder:

 DEDICATION which offers all movements of life as an offering to God.

 SUBLIMATION which purifies the body and mind and transforms instincts, passions and emotions into things of beauty.
 This, regardless of forms and doctrines, is Dharma, the three-fold aspects of which are SATYAM, SHIVAM, SUNDARAM Truth, Love and Beauty.
 For these values our forefathers lived and died.
-So did Sri Ramakrishna Paramahamsa, Swami Dayananda, Swami Vivekananda, Gandhiji and Sri Aurobindo, among the moderns.
+So did Sri Ramakrishna Paramahamsa, Swami Dayananda, Swami Vivekananda, Gandhiji and Sri Aurobindo, among the later advocates.

 These values are embedded in our national outlook.
 We command the respect of the world because of them.
 We can look forward to the future with confidence only because they have the vitality which gives the power to vindicate their validity even in this fear-and avarice-ridden age of ours.